ThomasTJdev/WMD/README.md

 * Change checkInstalled to checkInstalledFull for compability
 * Check that there are enough credit to arthurs of tools, repos, etc.
 * Split updatetools into local tools vs git
+* When adding modules strip <> to ensuring XML format
+* Change behavior of install and update tools

 #### core/tools.py
 * Do a run through config.ini and extract names for the updatecommand instead of DRY in two functions